lorchaos/gmaze/README.md

+## Gmaze
-# First implementation of follower maze in golang.
+First implementation of follower maze in golang.